Amir4g/CLVOS23/README.md

 ## License

 CLVOS23 is licensed under a [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) License.
-The data of CLVOS23 is released for non-commercial research purpose only.
+[car, dog, parkour, skating, skiing, skiing-long] as you can see in the provided video links in youtube are under CC license in YouTube.
+[rat, dressage,blueboy] are under Long Videos dataset license.